Zail Singh: Chief Minister of Punjab (1972–77)

-Union Minister of Home Affairs (1980–1982)
+Union Minister of Home Affairs (1980–82)

-In the general election of 1980, which the Congress Party under Mrs Gandhi won, Singh was elected to Parliament from Hoshiarpur.
+In the general election of 1980, which the Congress party under Indira Gandhi won; Singh was elected to Parliament from Hoshiarpur.
 He was inducted into the government as Minister of Home Affairs on 14 January 1980 continuing in that post till 22 June 1982.
 The Punjab government under Parkash Singh Badal was dismissed and the state brought under President’s rule in February 1980.
-In the elections held in June, the Congress Party won a majority in the Assembly and Darbara Singh, a political rival of Zail Singh, was appointed Chief Minister.
+In the elections held in June, the Congress party won a majority in the Assembly and Darbara Singh, a political rival of Zail Singh, was appointed chief minister.
 The out of power Akali Dal now revived the demands in the Anandpur Sahib resolution and allied with pro-Khalistan forces abroad.

 The factionalism in the Congress and the political feuding between Zail Singh and Darbara Singh further complicated the situation in Punjab and prevented resolute administrative action against the insurgents.
 Bhindranwale was able to use the discord between the central and state governments to his advantage.
-Bhindranwale was suspected of involvement in the murders of the Nirankari guru Gurbachan Singh in April 1980 and of the newspaper magnate Lala Jagat Narain in September 1981.
-Even though arrest warrants were issued against him, Bhindranwale, who was then in the state of Haryana, was able to escape to his gurudwara in the Punjab in an official car provided to him by the Chief Minister of that state on the instructions of Singh.
+He was suspected of involvement in the murders of the Nirankari guru Gurbachan Singh in April 1980 and of the newspaper magnate Lala Jagat Narain in September 1981.
+Even though arrest warrants were issued against him, who was then in the state of Haryana, Bhindranwale was able to escape to his gurudwara in the Punjab in an official car provided to him by the Haryana Chief Minister Bhajan Lal on the instructions of Singh.
 Bhindranwale gave himself up for arrest later that month but was released from jail in October following widespread unrest in the Punjab and after Singh declared in Parliament that Bhindranwale was not involved in Narain’s murder.
 In each of these instances even as Darbara Singh wanted to crack down on Bhindranwale, Zail Singh intervened on his behalf in the hope of using him as a pawn in his political battle against Darbara Singh.

-Bhindranwale's release served to demoralize the Punjab Police as they now became targets for Sikh extremists and furthered emboldened Bhindranwale.
-Similarly, requests to ban the Dal Khalsa by the state government were stonewalled by the Union Home Ministry before the Prime Minister intervened to have the ban imposed.
-Singh’s tenure as India’s Home Minister has generally been viewed unfavourably.
+Bhindranwale's release served to demoralise the Punjab Police as they now became targets for Sikh extremists and furthered emboldened Bhindranwale.
+Similarly, requests to ban the Dal Khalsa by the state government were stonewalled by the Union Home Ministry before the prime minister intervened to have the ban imposed.
+Singh’s tenure as India’s home minister has generally been viewed unfavourably.
 He was seen as a weak and inept minister who was appointed to prevent him from developing strong base in Punjab and as someone who mishandled crises in the Punjab, Kashmir and the North East.